CIMBIBOY/GenReL-World/README.md

 __GenReL-World is a general Reinforcement Learning framework to utilize various world models as environments for robot manipulation.__

-The goal is to contrust the framework witch utilizes general reinforcement learning algorithms to control a robotic arm.
+The goal is to contrust the framework which utilizes general reinforcement learning algorithms to control a robotic arm.
 A big problem in robotics is, that they adapt hardly to new environments or to task, which fall out to the trained task distribution.
 The adaptation of a general framework can be worthwhile if they can be intagrated to be trained on different world models.